rohan-paul/rohan-paul.github.io/_posts/2018-01-01-Algorithm-in-JavaScript-Hash_Table.md

 **Why I need a hashtable instead of just a non-hashed associative array, which definitely will be simpler to implement**

 When using a hashtable, I compute the hash code of a given key to find the associated value.
 The hashcode is an index in the underlying array of the hashtable.
 This means that finding a key in a hashtable is as fast as accessing an array by index.
-So, while searching, the hash table mechanism gives me O(1) performance for any given key search.
+So, while searching, the hash table mechanism gives me O(1) performance for any given key search, since a constant amount of time is required to compute the hash value and then index the hash table at that location.
 Accessing an array with an index (e.g. myArray[0] ) is instant; it doesn't require any searching, because the runtime of the languages knows exactly where to find this value.

 And if I do not use a HashTable, I still need some sort of search mechanism.
 And if I choose, Binary Search Tree, it's  O(log n) not O(1).
 And if I don't have a search mechanism at all (i.e. I am searching the entire array from top to bottom to find my key), my performance is O(n).